hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 > org.hyperledger.besu.util.InvalidConfigurationException: Supplied genesis block does not match chain data stored in /data/besu.
 Are you running this command for a network other than mainnet?
 You need to specify the network…

-`sudo /usr/local/bin/besu/bin/besu --network=holesky --sync-mode=X_SNAP --data-storage-format=BONSAI --data-path=/var/lib/besu storage x-trie-log prune`
+`sudo /usr/local/bin/besu/bin/besu --network=holesky --sync-mode=SNAP --data-storage-format=BONSAI --data-path=/var/lib/besu storage x-trie-log prune`